trufflesuite/ganache/src/chains/ethereum/ethereum/RPC-METHODS.md

 - `transaction: any` : The transaction call object as seen in source.
 - `blockNumber: QUANTITY | TAG` : Integer block number, or the string "latest", "earliest" or "pending".
+- `overrides: CallOverrides`: State overrides to apply during the simulation.

+  - `CallOverrides` - An address-to-state mapping, where each entry specifies some state to be ephemerally overridden prior to executing the call.
+Each address maps to an object containing: - `balance: QUANTITY` (optional) - The balance to set for the account before executing the call. - `nonce: QUANTITY` (optional) - The nonce to set for the account before executing the call. - `code: DATA` (optional) - The EVM bytecode to set for the account before executing the call. - `state: OBJECT` (optional\*) - Key-value mapping to override _all_ slots in the account storage before executing the call. - `stateDiff: OBJECT` (optional\*) - Key-value mapping to override _individual_ slots in the account storage before executing the call.

+        _\*Note - `state` and `stateDiff` fields are mutually exclusive._

 ##### Returns